ShamariFeaster/Templar/README.md

 For example if you are displaying the same list in multiple places, you can specify it as a component of multiple UI states as opposed to copying and pasting the list template mutliple places.

+Also you can swap out different UI parts in a static grid depending on user context.
+For example, if a user is logged in you can show a profile pane in the top left of the page.
+When they log out, that same section can display a different partial HTML file (perhaps a login form).
+Once you configure your Route object (shown above) that complex UI action is automatic, depending on where/what your user clicks.
+A route, very easily, represents and present a specific combination of UI components to your users using nothing but a simple JavaScipt object and hash links.

 Onload events
 =========